INDA22PlusPlus/smonten-chess/chess_lib/README.md

 `get_turn()` | returns enum `Color` (`Balack` or `White`), color of players who's turn it is | `cur_turn_col = game.get_turn()`
 `is_checked(color: Color)` | returns true/false | `is_white_checked = is_checked(Color::White)`
 `is_checkmated(color: Color)` | returns true/false | `is_white_checkmated = is_checked(Color::Black)`

+This is what I thought most important but more methods for checking states and possibilites are available in the library